LakeSereni/Arma-Crasher-KMSI-1.2/README.md

 ### Usage <h3/>
 Load PBO with whatever method you have and hide it.
 Load into a server and into a unit.
 Hit the tilda key (key above tab to the left of the number 1 key).
 Hit 'ARM', then 'FIRE'.
+This Arm process makes sure you don't nuke yourself by not starting the script unless your player has a safety variable set to not nil.

 ### Method <h3/>
 Payload placed in unshedueled enviroment, no while loops = no timeout = no end.
 Code runs for as long as the player's client stays responding, not very long really.